Gerhard Wagner (admiral)

-Gerhard Wagner (23 November 1898 – 26 June 1987) was a German naval officer, who ended his career as a Konteradmiral (rear admiral) of the German Navy of West Germany.
+Gerhard Wagner (23 November 1898 – 26 June 1987) was a German naval officer who ended his career as a Konteradmiral (rear admiral) of the German Navy of West Germany.

 Early life

-Wagner was born in Schwerin on 23 November 1898, and joined the Imperial German Navy on 4 July 1916.
+Wagner was born in Schwerin on 23 November 1898 and joined the Imperial German Navy on 4 July 1916.

 World War II

-At the beginning of the Second World War Wagner was Naval Attaché in Madrid, Spain.
-The "Wagner Campaign" was named after him, via which from January to August 1940 300 tons of strategic commodities, mainly tungsten, were exported from Spain to Germany for war materials use.
-The transaction was accounted with deliveries of German arms, mercenary services and transports to Spain.
-Still after 1 September 1939, the outbreak of World War II, airplane parts were delivered to Spain.
-The German exports to Spain which had increased during the Spanish Civil War were mainly carried out by sea.
-With the outbreak of World War 2 the Allies tried to block this sea route trade, and "the Wagner campaign" was devised to organize German merchant ships that were stuck thereafter in Spanish ports changing their flags and partially subscribe them to Spanish entrepreneur Juan March.
+At the beginning of the Second World War, Wagner was Naval Attaché in Madrid, Spain.
+The "Wagner Campaign" was named after him, via which from January to August 1940, 300 tons of strategic commodities, mainly tungsten, were exported from Spain to Germany for war materials use.
+The transaction was accounted for with deliveries of German arms, mercenary services and transports to Spain.
+Still, after 1 September 1939, the outbreak of World War II, aeroplane parts were delivered to Spain.
+The German exports to Spain, which had increased during the Spanish Civil War, were mainly carried out by sea.
+With the outbreak of World War 2, the Allies tried to block this sea route trade, and "the Wagner campaign" was devised to organize German merchant ships that were stuck after that in Spanish ports changing their flags and partially subscribing them to Spanish entrepreneurs Juan March.

-During the course of World War 2 Wagner became head of the Operational Department of the naval staff.
+During World War 2, Wagner became head of the Operational Department of the naval staff.
 At the end of the conflict, Wagner, together with the supreme commander of the Kriegsmarine, Hans Georg von Friedeburg, was present and a signatory to the surrender of the German forces in northern Germany at Lüneburg Heath on 4 May 1945 to the British Commander-in-Chief, General Bernard Montgomery.

 Wagner subsequently gave testimony on 13 and 14 May 1946 at the Nuremberg Trials.